Best Marketing Attribution Tools 2025: ROI Tracking & Analytics

 GA4 excels at tracking traffic sources across various channel categories, including organic search, direct visits, paid social, and SMS.
 By default, it organizes traffic into groups like email, organic social, paid social, referral, and direct channels.

 What makes GA4 stand out is its ability to handle offline-to-online attribution.
 It can import offline conversion data and link it to online identifiers, giving you a full picture of the customer journey.
-For social media marketers, GA4 doesn’t just show which platforms drive traffic - it also calculates campaign ROI beyond surface-level metrics like likes and shares.
+For YouTube marketers, GA4 doesn’t just show which platforms drive traffic - it also calculates campaign ROI beyond surface-level metrics like likes and shares.

 The platform also features Custom Channel Groupings (CCGs), allowing you to customize insights based on your business needs.
 Unlike Universal Analytics, GA4’s CCGs are just as functional as default groupings and can be applied across all reports and explorations.